Skyline Attractions - From Imagination to Innovation

 The concept of Skyline Attractions was first dreamed up by three Great Coasters International, Inc. (GCII) employees – VP of Sales & Design Jeff Pike, Design Engineer Evan Souliere, and Procurement and Assembly Director Chris Gray.
 The trio had worked for the award-winning wooden roller coaster manufacturer for a cumulative 30+ years, designing and building some of the world’s best thrill rides.
 They had played critical roles in many of the company’s biggest and best attractions and, during their time at the company, had been involved in the design, sales, operation, and/or maintenance of more than 25% of the world’s operating wooden roller coasters.
 But they were itching to expand outside of wooden roller coasters and take some wild new ride concepts for a spin.

 The three GCII employees were joined by a fourth amusement industry veteran, Bill Wydra, and began to discuss starting a new amusement rides company.
 They wanted this new company to offer more than just one type of attraction and have a diverse range of rides for all age groups and thrill levels.
-The co-founders also began to take weekend trips to Florida, where the new company would be located, and started dreaming-up some of these exciting new ideas.
-They also settled on a name for the company: while brainstorming what to call the venture, Pike spotted a cup from the Cincinnati-based chain of chili parlors, Skyline Chili.
-The name Skyline worked perfect for a company that would one day be transforming the skyline of amusement parks everywhere.
+While brainstorming what to call the new venture, Pike spotted a cup from the Cincinnati-based chain of chili parlors, Skyline Chili, and the new company’s name was found – Skyline Attractions.

 Skyline Attractions, LLC was officially launched on July 1, 2014.
-The company’s first line of products, GamesURide, was announced shortly thereafter.
-GamesURide was an innovative concept that married carnival games with amusement rides.
+The company started small with GamesURide, an innovative concept that married carnival games with amusement rides.
 This included the Strike-U-Up (a thrilling take on the popular High Striker game), followed by Spin-U-Win.
 The two ride models would go on to have successful runs at parks and events across the country.

-One of the goals of Skyline Attractions was to support the future of the amusement industry by investing in the next generation of industry professionals.
+One of the earliest goals of Skyline Attractions was to support the future of the amusement industry by investing in the next generation of industry professionals.
 Skyline Attractions hosted its first SKYnext event in March 2015 to accomplish this.
 SKYnext is an opportunity for the future leaders of the theme park industry to network, learn about themed entertainment companies, and establish lifelong connections.
-The event has since recurred several times, most recently in 2020 with a virtual SKYnext Reunion.

-Approximately a year after Crazy Couch’s debut, Skyline Attractions unveiled another new ride in November 2016: Skywarp.
+Following Games-U-Ride and the Crazy Couch children’s ride, Skyline Attractions unveiled Skywarp.
 Since redesigned and reengineered as Skywarp II, this compact roller coaster ride offered big thrills for a low price and would enable even the smallest of parks to have a thrilling, inverting roller coaster of their own.
 The first installation, Harley Quinn Crazy Coaster, opened less than two years later at Six Flags Discovery Kingdom in Vallejo, California, USA.
 A variant of the ride, the Horizon (since succeeded by Horizon II), opened in 2019 at SeaWorld San Diego in San Diego, California, USA with the debut of Tidal Twister.

 Looking toward the future, Skyline Attractions continues to innovate and help define the future of the theme park industry with its growing portfolio of rides, attractions, and experiences.